Julian22222/PRACTICE/Next_and_NestJS/1README_NEXT.md

 - cookies() <- Read/write cookies

 Used in:

-Server Components
+- Server Components
-Server Actions
+- Server Actions
-Route Handlers
+- Route Handlers

+---

+#### Hooks

 1. useRouter(); <--return an object.
 Is used to redirect user to some page after some action(for example LogIn), Or you can use redirect navigation - to navigate the user to another page.